tobiaslkj/tobiaslkj.github.io/_posts/homelab/20231230/2023-12-30-home-lab-part-2.md

 	**windows 10 (vlan20)**
 	![Desktop View](/images/homelab/85a7c6b6-8338-434d-a787-dc778b1d6320.png)

-	> Note: If you see that the Default Gateway is not set, go back to the DHCP server for each VLAN interface via ***Services > DHCP Server***  and set the ***Gateway*** under *Other DHCP Options* as the IP of the interface e.g `192.168.10.1` for OPT1 and `192.168.20.1` for OPT2.
+	> Note: If the Default Gateway is not set, go back to the DHCP server for each VLAN interface via ***Services > DHCP Server***  and set the ***Gateway*** under *Other DHCP Options* as the IP of the interface e.g `192.168.10.1` for OPT1 and `192.168.20.1` for OPT2.
 This settings tell the DHCP clients that any destination address not within the local network should be routed to the default gateway.

 3. Next go to the client Windows 10 (vlan10), we will try to access the web configurator from here.
 Go to [https://192.168.10.1](https://192.168.10.1).
 You will be able to see the login page.
 ![Desktop View](/images/homelab/f54e22e5-3347-49b7-8060-229b79a04b15.png)